Install Sentinel CLI

 contains instructions for setting the PATH on Windows.

-After installing Sentinel Simulator, verify the installation worked by opening a new
+After installing the Sentinel CLI, verify the installation worked by opening a

 sentinel, you should see help output similar to the following: